SKOLSKY Sidney

 He was famous for having given a smacking to Shirley Temple who had damaged his new hat.

-His columns dealt with each subject more deeply than Louella Parsons and Hedda Hopper's gossips, and he treated his readers to technical informations about cinema, despising the backstage gossips.He met Marilyn in 1949.
+His columns dealt with each subject more deeply than Louella Parsons and Hedda Hopper's gossips, and he treated his readers to technical informations about cinema, despising the backstage gossips.Link with Marilyn

 For a long time, he was one of the passionate people who accompanied her everywhere, as Marlene Dietrich had done it several years earlier.